-For Ubuntu 18.04, ensure that the following lines are present under the system\info section in the /etc/cloud/cloud.cfg file:
+Verify that the following lines are present under the system_info section in the /etc/cloud/cloud.cfg file:

 '''

 1 system_info:

 2 network:

-3 renderer: ['netplan', 'eni', 'sysconfig']
+3 renderers: ['netplan', 'eni', 'sysconfig']

 '''

 2. To use SSH for remotely accessing MCS-created VMs on AWS, enable password authentication because no key name is attached to those VMs.
 Do the following as needed.